Decarbonising Finance under Shariah: Understanding Carbon Credits and Offsets

 Dr Ali al-Qaradaghi approaches the same subject through the concept of tasarrufat, meaning human legal dealings that generate benefit.
 He distinguishes between two main types:

-Through this division, Qaradaghi explains that many modern rights fall into the second category because they arise from lawful dealings recognised by society.
+Through this division, Dr Qaradaghi explains that many modern rights fall into the second category because they arise from lawful dealings recognised by society.
 When such rights produce measurable and legitimate benefit, are recognised by law or custom, and do not cause harm or deception, they acquire the legal status of property (mal mutaqawwam) and may be exchanged.
 The permissibility of their sale therefore depends on social recognition, clear definition, and lawful benefit.

-Qaradaghi further grounds this recognition in the higher objectives of Shariah (maqasid al-shariah), arguing that assigning financial value to such rights reflects Islam’s commitment to contractual freedom and fair trade, the realisation of public welfare (tahqiq al-maslahah), and the prevention of harm (dar al-mafsadah).
+Dr Qaradaghi further grounds this recognition in the higher objectives of Shariah (maqasid al-shariah), arguing that assigning financial value to such rights reflects Islam’s commitment to contractual freedom and fair trade, the realisation of public welfare (tahqiq al-maslahah), and the prevention of harm (dar al-mafsadah).
 On this basis, Shariah principles such as public policy in law (siyasah shariah), consideration of welfare (maslahah), and blocking the means to harm (sadd al-dhara’i) together affirm the legitimacy of recognising and protecting these emerging rights within modern transactions.

 2.2 Trading Carbon Credits under Islamic Law